mosesokemwa/aquarius/installing-android-studio.md

-### How do you install Android Studio for Ubuntu 14.04 LTS
+### How to install Android Studio for Ubuntu 14.04 LTS

 Android Studio depends on Java, and Oracle Java 7 or 8 is recommended